 Negative Allowance Allocation.
 If the calculation of a covered entity or opt-in covered entity's annual allowance allocation is negative pursuant to section 95891, 95892, or 95894 and the entity has a consolidated tracking system account with any other covered or opt-in covered entity that was eligible for allocation pursuant to sections 95891, 95892, or 95894, then the negative amount shall be applied to that covered entity or opt-in covered entity sharing the consolidated tracking system account.
 If negative allowance allocation remains, then that amount shall be applied to the allowance allocation that is distributed the following calendar year to the covered entity or opt-in covered entity or the covered entity or opt-in covered entity sharing a consolidated tracking system account.

 Return of Allocation.
-If a covered entity or opt-in covered entity received an allocation of allowances for a year in which it incurred no compliance obligation pursuant to section 95835, or if a covered entity or opt-in covered entity previously eligible for allocation pursuant to section 95870(e) ceased to operate under an activity listed in Table 8-1, the entity must fulfill the following requirements.
-The entity must return allowances by November 1 of the calendar year t + 1, where t is the year for which the entity received an allowance allocation but did not incur a compliance obligation or did not operate under an activity listed in Table 8-1.
+If a covered entity or opt-in covered entity received an allocation of allowances for a year in which it incurred no compliance obligation, or if an entity previously eligible for allocation pursuant to section 95870(e) or section 95871(d) ceased to operate under the industrial sector or perform an activity listed in Table 8-1, the entity must fulfill the following requirements.
+The entity must return allowances by November 1 of the calendar year t + 1, where t is the year for which the entity received an allowance allocation but did not incur a compliance obligation or did not operate under the industrial sector or perform an activity listed in Table 8-1.

-The entity must return to the Executive Officer a number of allowances equal to the initial allowance allocation for every budget year for which the entity incurred no compliance obligation or did not operate under an activity listed in Table 8-1.
+The entity must return to the Executive Officer a number of allowances equal to the initial allowance allocation for every budget year for which the entity incurred no compliance obligation or did not operate under the industrial sector or perform an activity listed in Table 8-1.

 If eligible for true-up allowance allocation for any data year, the entity shall receive the true-up allowance allocation by the allocation date for that year.
 If the true-up allocation value is positive, then the Executive Officer will allocate true-up allowances to the entity.
 If the true-up allocation value is negative, then the entity must return to the Executive Officer a number of allowances that is equal to the absolute value of the negative true-up allowance allocation according to the schedule in section 95890(k).